 The Doctor: Hold on, hold on. [hails a taxi by emitting a long, piercing whistle]

 - However, they have no money, so they get booted out of that cab quickly due to double rates on Christmas Eve.
 To get money, the Doctor waits impatiently in line at an ATM while Donna begs for change on the street.
-Just as the Doctor's getting his money for Donna's fare, he sees her riding off in a cab....driven by a Robot Santa.
-Cue a climatic chase sequence on the expressway.
+Just as the Doctor's getting his money for Donna's fare, he sees her riding off in a cab... driven by a Robot Santa.
+Cue a climactic chase sequence on the expressway.

 - A segment on Sesame Street talking about how we use our hands to communicate ("Hand Talk") involved a man hailing a taxi, only to have it drive right by, with a waving fake hand in the back.

-- On a episode of The Wayans Brothers, marlon doubts a person who claims to be an angel until performs a miracle—causing a cab to stop for a black person.
+- On an episode of The Wayans Brothers, Marlon doubts a person who claims to be an angel until he performs a miracle — causing a cab to stop for a black person.
 Marlon believes him instantly.

-- Emily in Allegro, at the end of "The Gentleman Is A Dope," finally gives up and says, "Oh, hell, I'll walk!"
+- Emily in Allegro, at the end of "The Gentleman Is A Dope," finally gives up trying to hail a cab and says, "Oh, hell, I'll walk!"